- Disability Benefit Programs: Which One Is Best for Your Circumstances?

 If your condition is not listed (many qualifying conditions are not), do not worry.
 Our Social Security Disability lawyers in Carnegie, PA, will work with you to gather evidence to show how your conditions prevent you from working.

-For a free legal consultation with a Social Security Disability lawyer serving Carnegie, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Carnegie, call 412-661-1400

 What Can I Do if My Claim for Disability Benefits Was Denied?

 Our law firm has been helping clients fight disability benefit denials for over 40 years.
 Our prior experience means we know a lot about developing strong appeals and how to seek the benefits you need and deserve.
 According to the SSA, only 33% of claims are approved on initial application nationwide but do not be disheartened as this is not the final say in your case.

 After receiving a denial notification, you have 60 days to appeal the SSA’s initial decision.
 The first step involves assigning a different employee from the SSA to take another look at your claim; this is known as reconsideration.
 While this may sound daunting, we will help you to understand why your claim was denied, which can improve your chances when you appeal.

 For example, if there were gaps or mistakes in the information provided during your initial application or the process failed due to technical issues, we can help you address these matters.
 As more applications for disability benefits are denied than approved, the reconsideration may also be rejected.
 However, you cannot proceed to a hearing (where you can present more evidence to support your claim) without first having your case reconsidered.
 As long-winded as this is, it is just how the process works.